mykeels/nigerian-laws/1990/Marriage-Act-1990.md

 38. Minister may receive customary fees

-Offences and Penalties
+    **Offences and Penalties**

-39. Marriage with a person previously marriennnnnnd.
+39. Marriage with a person previously married.

 40. Making false declarations etc. for marriage.